AngeloKwakye/Responsive-Ecommerce-Website/README.md

 # Responsive Ecommerce Website with HTML-CSS-JavaScript
-A full multipage user friendly ecommerce website completely from scratch step by step.
-Responsive website with sticky navbar using html CSS and JavaScript
+Hello!, welcome to my ecommerce website repo, this website is a full multipage user friendly ecommerce website completely from scratch step by step. this responsiive website has a sticky navbar made with html CSS and JavaScript.
+Feel free to fork and explore.

 ## Screens
 - Page: Responsive Home Page Design.